slainless/vite-plugin-golang-wasm/README.md

 })
 ```

+Must be noted, however, that it's not recommended to point `goBinaryPath` to other compiler with distinct CLI usage, such as `tinygo`.
+Read more below as to why.

 #### goBuildDir, buildGoFile

 `goBuildDir` will be resolved to `os.tmpdir/go-wasm-${RANDOM_STRING}`.
 This option defines the directory where the output and cache of the build should be placed.
 By default, it will create a temporary directory that persist throughout the lifecycle of `vite` process and will be cleaned up when process exits (either by `SIGINT`, normal exit, error, etc.).
 However, when this option is provided, it's assumed that end user will be responsible for managing the directory, from it's creation to it's cleanup.